CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

 ``> ./icepack.submit``

 Note that it is necessary to have your computer set up for testmachine.
 Currently there are working ports for NCAR yellowstone and cheyenne, AFRL thunder, NavyDSRC gordon and conrad, and LANL's wolf machines.
-To add your own machine follow the instructions here (CHECK: LINK).

 Major Icepack updates since CICE v5.1.2